DFrago/equalStarted/README.txt

 The default brach is set to working, so we will have the main branch as a backup.
 I've also added a todo.txt file as a place we can leave detailed notes regarding what needs to be done.

+You might have to install some things in the repo directory{
+  npm install solid-js
+  npm install vite (This is really only if the vite error does not go away after installing solid-js)
+  #You may also have to replace the pocketbase executable with the windows version (After doing it once it should no longer be a problem)
+}
 #CLI instructions (or jsut use vscode extension if u want)
 To add your changes{
   git add [What you want to add] #You can use . to add all changes